Karaoke Files

 Singer(s)

-The performer(s) of your karaoke.
-Like for series, there is already a list, verify that your singer(s) are not present already so not to create a dupe.
+The performer(s) of your song are added under “Sung by”.
+Like for series, there is already a list, verify that your singer(s) are not present already to not create a duplicate.

 Songwriter(s)

-The author(s), composer(s), arranger(s) and lyricist(s) of your karaoke.
-As with series, a list is already here, verify that the composer(s)/arranger(s)/lyricists(s) are not already in there to avoid creating a dupe.
+The author(s), composer(s), arranger(s) and lyricist(s) of your song.
+As with series, a list is already here, verify that the composer(s)/arranger(s)/lyricists(s) are not already in there to avoid creating a duplicate.

 Creators(s)